joshpeterson/summa/book/first_part_of_the_second_part/treatise_on_law/of_the_law_of_the_gospel,_called_the_new_law,_considered_in_itself/prologue.md

 (2) Of its efficacy, i.e. does it justify?
 (3) Of its beginning: should it have been given at the beginning of the world?
 (4) Of its end: i.e. whether it will last until the end, or will another law take its place?

+* Whether The New Law Is A Written Law?
+* Whether The New Law Justifies?
+* Whether The New Law Should Have Been Given From The Beginning Of The World?
+* Whether The New Law Will Last Till The End Of The World?